PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How to Install and Remove Scupper Plugs?

-Installation seems simple, but there's a technique to getting a proper seal:
+Installation seems straightforward, but there's a technique to getting a proper watertight seal without damaging your plugs or kayak:

 Installation:

-1. Clean the scupper hole of any debris
+1. Clean the scupper hole of any sand, debris, or old sealant residue

-2. Wet the plug slightly (helps it slide in)
+2. Wet the plug slightly - this helps it slide in smoothly

-4. Twist slightly while pushing for better seal
+4. Twist slightly while pushing for better surface contact and seal

 Removal tips:

-• For frozen plugs (winter issue), pour warm water around edges
+• For frozen plugs in winter, pour warm water around the edges to loosen

-Pro tip: I mark my plugs with colored tape to match specific holes.
-The rear plugs on my kayak are slightly larger, and this system prevents mix-ups during quick changes.
+Pro tip from my own experience: I mark my plugs with colored tape to match specific scupper holes.
+The rear plugs on my kayak are slightly larger than the front ones, and this simple system prevents mix-ups during quick changes on the water.

 When to Use Scupper Plugs: Real-World Scenarios